gnosis/GECO/Proposals/TasitSDK.md

 > (C) Needing ETH or tokens in the first place to try a dapp presents too much onboarding friction.

 > These problems can be solved with a JavaScript SDK for writing mobile apps for Ethereum dapps in React Native with a few advanced onboarding features built in.
-This helps developers build new mobile dapps more quickly without reinventing the wheel for basic features.
+This helps developers to build new mobile dapps faster without reinventing the wheel for basic features.

 > Features

 > - Ephemeral account and private key generation
-> - A higher-level abstraction for reading and writing data and reacting to events
+> - A high-level abstraction for reading and writing data and reacting to events that will be familiar to "traditional" mobile developers
 > - Advanced support for popular ERC standards
-> - Simple onboarding
+> - Simple onboarding, especially for users of the Gnosis Safe
 > - Configurable JSON-RPC client
 > - Automatic app scaffolding using the Tasit CLI